Canada Ski Holidays from the UK

 Key Areas: Steeper pitches on Mount Morrisey and Tod, long and challenging mogul runs like Headwalls and Static Cling, and steep, technical black and double-black trails (especially off Burfield Quad and Crystal lifts).

-Hike-to Zones: For adventure, hike into the Gil’s and Skunk areas, which offer open, lightly-gladed powder terrain and very good snow quality when open.
+Hike-to Zones: For adventure, use the West Bowl Chair to access directly or hike into the Gil’s and Skunk areas, which offer open, lightly-gladed powder terrain and very good snow quality when open.
 These are patrolled, in-bounds, and a local favourite.

 Freeride: There are around 16 marked glade areas and off-piste stashes, as well as an extensive terrain park system for freestyle progression.